Get ready to go abroad with peace of mind thanks to our special offers!

 6. Coulée verte René-Dumont

-Perched on a hill, Parc des Buttes-Chaumont is one of the only parks in Paris that marry lush greenery with sweeping views.
-It’s not huge, so it won’t take long to reach the top.
-Bring a picnic blanket, a book, and sunglasses.
-Relax on the grass, and for a moment in time, forget that surrounding you is one of Europe’s busiest metropolises.
+Perched on a hill, Parc des Buttes-Chaumont is one of the few Paris parks that combine lush greenery with sweeping views.
+Lay out a picnic blanket and, for a moment, forget that you’re in the heart of Europe’s densest capital.

 parc des buttes chaumont